payloadcms/payload/templates/website/README.md

 This template comes pre-configured with the official [Payload SEO Plugin](https://github.com/payloadcms/plugin-seo) for complete SEO control from the admin panel.
 All SEO data is fully integrated into the front-end website that comes with this template.
 See [Website](#website) for more details.

+## Redirects

+If you are migrating an existing site or moving content to a new URL, you can use the `redirects` collection to create a proper redirect from old URLs to new ones.
+This will ensure that proper request status codes are returned to search engines and that your users are not left with a broken link.
+This template comes pre-configured with the official [Payload Redirects Plugin](https://github.com/payloadcms/plugin-redirects) for complete redirect control from the admin panel.
+All redirects are fully integrated into the front-end website that comes with this template.
+See [Website](#website) for more details.

 ## Website

 This template includes a beautifully designed, production-ready front-end built with the [Next.js App Router](https://nextjs.org), served right alongside your Payload app in a single Express server.
 This makes is so that you can deploy both apps simultaneously and host them together.
 If you prefer a different front-end framework, this pattern works for any framework that supports a custom server.
 If you prefer to host your website separately from Payload, you can easily [Eject](#eject) the front-end out from this template to swap in your own, or to use it as a standalone CMS.
 For more details, see the official [Custom Server Example](https://github.com/payloadcms/payload/tree/master/examples/custom-server).